-The Pointer pups love to be with their family.
+Pointer pups love to be with their families.
 They are physically capable of living outdoors, but not mentally.

 So, keep in mind that this is not a puppy you can put outside in a dog house because it will suffer from separation anxiety.